- Email me

 My guest this week began writing at roughly the same time as she started piano lessons.
 She says music and writing have always been natural pursuits for her, ways to help her grapple with a fundamental need to express the inexpressible.
 When she needed an aural companion for her epic fantasy series she found it in Bill Whelan’s rousing Riverdance.
 She is Melissa McPhail and she’s on the Red Blog with her Undercover Soundtrack.

-authors, bill whelan, Cephrael's Hand, deepen your story, epic fantasy, fantasy series, fiction, Fix and Finish With Confidence, fundamental need, high fantasy, how to write a novel, ideas, inspiration, mcphail, Melissa McPhail, music for writing, My Memories of a Future Life, Nail Your Novel: Why Writers Abandon Books and How You Can Draft, piano lessons, pianos, publishing, Riverdance, Roz Morris, The Undercover Soundtrack, undercover soundtrack, writing life, writing to music
+authors, bill whelan, Cephrael's Hand, deepen your story, epic fantasy, fantasy series, fiction, Fix and Finish With Confidence, fundamental need, high fantasy, how to write a novel, ideas, inspiration, mcphail, Melissa McPhail, music for writing, My Memories of a Future Life, piano lessons, pianos, publishing, Riverdance, Roz Morris, The Undercover Soundtrack, undercover soundtrack, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing life, writing to music

 Ideally we’d all write from personal experience, but most of us have much bigger imaginations than our pockets, lives, bravery levels or the laws of the land can accommodate.
 So we have to wing it from research.